tiesen243/dotfiles/README.md

 My blog: [here](https://tiesen.id.vn/blogs/arch-linux-hyprland-setup/)

-Optional: You can try my neovim config at [here](https://github.com/tiesen243/nvim)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details